 Typical lifestyle factors known to give rise to chronic conditions such as heart disease include poor nutrition, lack of exercise, or tobacco use and inflict an ongoing reduction in quality and duration of life.
 The four most common, deadly, and costly chronic conditions are heart disease, lung disease, cancer, and diabetes.

 However, the cost associated with cardiovascular disease is even more staggering.
 In 2016 the financial burden of cardiovascular disease was $555 billion and was estimated to nearly double to $1.1 trillion by 2035.
 Of these figures, approximately 60% are directly related to medical expenses, whereas the balance is related to productivity loss and absenteeism.

-Heart disease is not an isolated condition
+Heart health and breathing: disease is not an isolated condition

 With the exception of cancer, the scientific community now openly acknowledges that heart disease, lung disease, and diabetes are highly interlinked in terms of their underlying lifestyle drivers and their high degree of comorbidity (one leads to the other).
 Their complex is now referred to as “Cardio-metabolic” disorder.